 A'misa Chiu is an API zinester, artist, librarian, and inspired member of the Women of Color Zine Workshop.
 A'misa is the co-editor of Eyeball Burp, and is one of the organizers of the Portland Zine Symposium. www.amisachiu.com

-One sentence to describe yourself and where you came from: A Japanese American yonsei research librarian and zinester
+One sentence to describe yourself: A Japanese American yonsei research librarian and zinester

 What will you be presenting on?
 Why learning to make my own umeboshi (pickled plums with shiso) reconnected me with my late grandmother